“Godzilla represents the complicity of mankind in its own destruction.”

 ~ Jun Fukuda, director

 Godzilla could not be defeated by the weapons that had brought the Japanese to their knees in WWII.

 ~Akira Ifukube, composer

 There are more fantastic statements to quote, but do please watch instead at the end of the post.
 Many may, like I did, already know what about Godzilla represents.
 It is different, and most profound, to hear it in detail from Japanese atomic era survivors.
 I found an incredibly moving BBC documentary about Godzilla.

-But first…a taste of “the rage Godzilla carried within” and the best rendition I’ve ever seen to date:
+But first, a sample of “the rage Godzilla carried within” and the best rendering I’ve seen to date of…

 I imagine that you find this ridiculous.
 Far from it.
 This documentary from the BBC begins with the birth of the Godzilla phenomenon as an embodiment of the collective anxiety, helplessness and rage of the Japanese people after WWII.
 From the times they fell prey to the American atomic program in Hiroshima, Nagasaki, and the subsequent atomic tests in the Pacific rim.